HOMEBLOGINQUIRYSEARCH

 Chondrosarcoma Treatment Options

 Chondrosarcoma is a type of cancer that forms in the cartilage.
-It is the second most common type of primary bone cancer.
-Chondrosarcomas usually occurs in people between the ages of 40 and 70.
+It is the second most common type of primary bone cancer and usually occurs in people between the ages of 40 and 70.

 It is a slow-growing cancer that may not cause symptoms for months or even years.
-When chondrosarcoma symptoms occur, they may include a painless lump or mass, pain, and stiffness.
-Chondrosarcoma may also cause problems with movement if it grows large enough to press on.
+When symptoms occur, they may include a painless lump or mass, pain, and stiffness.
+If it grows large enough to press on, chondrosarcoma may also cause problems with movement.

 Chondrosarcoma can occur anywhere in the skeleton, though most commonly found in the arms and legs' pelvis, ribs, or long bones.
 Chondrosarcoma that forms in the pelvis is sometimes called pelvic chordoma.
 Doctors sometimes refer to chondrosarcomas included in the ribs as chest wall chondrosarcomas.